TricolorHen061/bwbdocs/docs/moderation.rst

 ``clear``
     Clears a specified amount of messages from a channel.
 Note that it can only remove messages that are two weeks are newer, and you can only clear up to ``99`` at one time.
 Has one required parameter: ``amount``. ``amount`` is the amount of messages it should delete.

-``warn``
-    Gives a member one strike, along with a message that you can customize when typing in the command